Admissions

 • Official terminal high school transcript, homeschool transcript, or GED/HSE.

-• Official terminal post-secondary transcript(s) for Associate, Bachelor, or other advanced degree.
+• Official terminal post-secondary transcript(s) for an Associate, Bachelor, or other advanced degree.

 • Non-US students, please see the International Students page for more info.